Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 What Is a KPI Report?

-Typically presented in the form of an interactive dashboard, this kind of report provides a visual representation of the info associated with your predetermined set of key performance indicators.
+Typically presented as an interactive dashboard, this kind of report provides a visual representation of the info associated with your predetermined set of key performance indicators.

 KPI Reports Examples And Templates

-Now that we’ve examined the definition and put the value of key performance indicators under a microscope.
-It is time to provide a set of examples to visualize the power of KPI reporting.
-Here are ten hand-picked KPI reports examples that are specific to some of the most critical areas of any modern business: financial, management, procurement, customer service, manufacturing, HR, and sales.
+Now that we’ve examined the definition and put the value of key performance indicators under a microscope let’s provide a set of examples to visualize the power of KPI reporting.
+Here are 18 hand-picked KPI reports examples that are specific to some of the most critical areas of any modern business: financial, management, procurement, operations, customer service, manufacturing, HR, and sales.
 If you want to know how to measure KPIs, these examples will serve as a comprehensive roadmap.

 1. Financial profit and loss KPI report example